 The Audit Committee’s responsibilities include monitoring and reviewing the Group’s accounting procedures and internal financial controls (including the effectiveness of the internal audit provider); reviewing the effectiveness of the external audit process and making recommendations to the Board concerning the appointment, re-appointment and removal of the external auditor; considering the independence and objectivity of the external auditors; and reviewing and monitoring the content and integrity of the annual financial statements and any formal announcements relating to the Company’s financial performance before submission to the Board for approval.Terms of Reference

-The Governance Code recommends that the Remuneration Committee should comprise at least three members who are independent non-executive directors and that the chairman of the Company may be a member, but not chair, of the committee if he or she was considered independent on appointment as chairman.
+The Governance Code recommends that the Remuneration Committee should comprise at least three members who are Independent Non-Executive Directors and that the chairman of the Company may be a member, but not chair, of the committee if he or she was considered independent on appointment as chairman.
 The Remuneration Committee is chaired by Clare Salmon and its other members are Stephan Wilcke, Richard Price and Roger Lovering.

 The Remuneration Committee meets at least twice per year.
 Its responsibilities include advising the Board on developing an overall remuneration policy, including, amongst other things, setting the remuneration of the Group’s senior executives.
 The Remuneration Committee also has responsibility for the design of performance-related remuneration for senior management, including reviewing and proposing changes to share option schemes, bonus schemes and long-term incentive schemes.
 The Remuneration Committee makes recommendations to the Board where action or improvement is deemed appropriate within its areas of remit.Terms of Reference